xl0/lovely-docs/doc_db/sveltejs_sveltekit/core_concepts/essence.md

-Filesystem routing with `+` prefix files, load functions for data fetching, form actions for POST handling, page options for rendering control, state management patterns, and type-safe remote functions for client-server communication.
+Filesystem routing, load functions for data, form actions for mutations, page options for rendering strategy, state management patterns, and type-safe remote functions for client-server communication.